 Stable Component: Business Capability Building

 Business Capabilities are the essential abilities an enterprise must possess to achieve its mission and strategic objectives.
-Capability building incorporates People, Process, and Technology, leveraging agile and waterfall delivery practices as appropriate.
+Capability building incorporates People, Process, and Technology — augmented by AI capabilities — leveraging agile and waterfall delivery practices as appropriate.
 While business capabilities are stable, their relative importance may shift over time, requiring periodic reprioritization of investments in capability building.

-A simple enterprise architecture such as the one below could capture the essential business capabilities (vertical), and IT enterprise capabilities (horizontal).
+A simple enterprise architecture such as the one below could capture the essential business capabilities (vertical) and enterprise IT and enterprise AI enabling capabilities (horizontal).

 Value Streams are captured through the integration of business capabilities across the value chain, aligning the flow of activities that create value for the enterprise.